qpdf/qpdf/manual/cli.rst

      qpdf --empty --pages a.pdf b.pdf --password=x z-1 c.pdf 3,6

-- Scan a document with printing on both sides by scanning the fronts into :file:`odd.pdf` and the backs into :file:`even.pdf`.
+- Scan a document with double-sided printing by scanning the fronts into :file:`odd.pdf` and the backs into :file:`even.pdf`.
 Collate the results into :file:`all.pdf`.
 This takes the first page of :file:`odd.pdf`, the first page of :file:`even.pdf`, the second page